jfcherng-sublime/ST-AutoSetSyntax/docs/src/experimental/dl-based-syntax-detection.md

 ## Prerequisites

-1. If you are using MacOS, the minimum supported OS version is MacOS 11 (Big Sur).
+1. If you are using MacOS, MacOS 11 (Big Sur) or later is required.
+    You can run `$ sw_vers` in terminal to check the OS version.
+1. If you are using Linux, GLIBC 2.27 or later is required.
+    You can run `$ ldd --version` in terminal to check the GLIBC version on your system.

 1. Install dependencies.

     Run `AutoSetSyntax: Download Dependencies` from the command palette.